commonsense/blog.conceptnet.io/posts/2018/conceptnet-at-semeval-2018.md

 was.

 We made an impression!
 This year at SemEval, there were many systems using ConceptNet, not just ours.
-Let's look at these tasks.
+Let's look at the two tasks where ConceptNet made an appearance.

 ## Story understanding

 [Task 11: Machine Comprehension Using Commonsense Knowledge][task11-desc] is a task where your NLP system reads a story and then answers some simple questions that test its comprehension.

 There are many NLP evaluations that involve reading comprehension, but many of them are susceptible to shallow strategies where the machine just learns to parrot key phrases from the text.
 The interesting twist in this one is that about half of the answers are not present in the text, but are meant to be inferred using common sense knowledge.

 Here's an example from [the task paper][task11-desc], by Simon Ostermann et al.: